 Their main counter to the Minister’s charge is that the impact of mining to the economy in Kenya is much greater than that of the mining royalty, and if the government tries to extract too much revenue, they will lose investments – and indeed that exploration activities have severely reduced now.

-They try to employ as many locals from the mining area, then Kwale (60% of residents are form the county), and the greater Mombasa, and then the rest of Kenya.
+They try to employ as many locals from the mining area, then Kwale (60% of residents are from the county), and the greater Mombasa, and then the rest of Kenya.
 They commissioned a study that found that the 600 site jobs had a multiplier effect through support industries for a total of 3,200 jobs.
 During construction when they spent Ksh 26 billion, of which 1/3 went to Kenyan companies and that Kshs 3.2 billion goes to Kenyan suppliers every year.
-Some of the large suppliers include Kenya Power ($9 million a year) and Multiple Hauliers who competitively won an international tender to truck the base produce to the Likoni dock.
+Some of the large suppliers include Kenya Power ($9 million a year) and Multiple Hauliers who competitively won an international tender to truck the base products to the Likoni dock.

 Base storage at Likoni

 Base, who pay royalties of Kshs 240 million now account for between 1/2 and 2/3 of Kenya mining sector of royalty revenue and have enabled mining to overtake coffee as 4th largest export.
 The 444,000 tons of minerals sold earned Kshs 12.3 billion in sales.
-In addition the $60 million worth of infrastructure the company has invested will remain here after a mining lease in exhausted.
+In addition, the $60 million worth of infrastructure the company has invested will remain here after a mining lease in exhausted.

 Base community borehole at a school

-The company has also undertaken dozen of projects in the community area of the mine.
+The company has also undertaken dozens of projects in the community area of the mine.
 These include agricultural projects to get commercial farming going, vehicles, rehabilitation of schools, water projects and construction of health facilities to meet the needs of area residents.

 It was an interesting visit and it was nice to see that the company has largely accomplished what it set out to do when it took over a project that had stalled for many years.
 The global market for oil, goal, and commodities has also declined sharply since they started, mainly driven by slowing demand from China and that has not altered their plans.